Sanket-825/New-Age/README.md

 Exciting news!
 I'm thrilled to introduce my latest creation – a cutting-edge New Age Website developed entirely with Bootstrap! 🌐✨

 This responsive web masterpiece seamlessly blends innovation and user-centric design, all thanks to the powerful features of Bootstrap.
-The framework's flexibility and responsiveness ensure an optimal viewing experience across a spectrum of devices, from desktops to tablets and smartphones.
+The framework flexibility and responsiveness ensure an optimal viewing experience across a spectrum of devices, from desktops to tablets and smartphones.

 Crafted with meticulous attention to detail, this New Age Website not only showcases a modern aesthetic but also prioritizes user accessibility and engagement.
 Bootstrap's sleek components and grid system lend a polished look, while its intuitive responsiveness guarantees a seamless journey for visitors, regardless of their preferred device.